(Photo: Courtesy of Shakti)

 Like acupuncture, acupressure involves manipulating pressure points but without breaking the skin.
 The practice has been used for thousands of years and many swear by the benefits of using an acupressure mat.

 In traditional Chinese medicine, it’s believed that your “qi,” or life force, flows through your body via 20 major pathways or “meridians.”
 Acupressure practitioners apply pressure on specific points along those meridians to treat different health concerns, says Angela M. Cheung, professor of medicine at the University of Toronto and director of the Integrative Medicine Program at University Health Network.
-“It’s usually done for ailments that [can], like nausea and headaches.”
+“It’s usually done for ailments that [can be managed at home], like nausea and headaches.”

 The body has 361 pressure points, which are associated with various benefits.
 There’s one between your thumb and forefinger that, when manipulated, is said to alleviate headaches, and another located approximately four finger-widths above the inner ankle bone that’s connected to relief from menstrual cramps.